wwmoraes/site/content/posts/kiss-principle-is-not-that-simple/index.md

 - **Farmers**: an absolute black box, the utmost complexity they've ever seen.
   No idea about how it works or any of that _Mach_ talk.

-{{< admonition note >}}
+> [!NOTE]
-Before I get cancelled: please, I hold no prejudice towards farmers.
-I don't mean to say they're ignorant or misinformed.
-My point is that the knowledge related to aircraft is specific so anyone outside that field will most certainly have no more knowledge than any other casual passer-by.
-Unless they're enthusiasts about the topic.
+> Before I get cancelled: please, I hold no prejudice towards farmers.
+I don't
+> mean to say they're ignorant or misinformed.
+My point is that the knowledge
-{{< /admonition >}}
+> related to aircraft is specific so anyone outside that field will most
+> certainly have no more knowledge than any other casual passer-by.
+Unless
+> they're enthusiasts about the topic.

 ## Less is more - sometimes